Zigni

 It is considered to be the national dish of Eritrea.

 Background

 A traditional component of Eritrean cuisine is tsebhi, which are meat stews served with injera.
 This is similar to Ethiopian cuisine, as the history is shared by both groups of people.
 However, Ethiopians use Amharic names whereas Eritreans use Tigrinya names.
 There are also similarities with Somali cuisine.
 Eritreans also tend to use less seasoned butter than the Ethiopian counterparts, making the dishes a bit lighter.
 The Italians colonized Eritrea which influenced the dish.
 For example, the use of tomatoes demonstrates the Italian influence.
-Cumin and curry powders reflects the Middle Eastern influence.
+Cumin and curry powder reflect the Middle Eastern influence.

 Preparation

 The meat is first cooked and then tomatoes and red onions are added.
-After being slow cooked for hours, the spices are added.
+After being slow-cooked for hours, the spices are added.
 The dish also traditionally uses a clarified butter called t’esmi that resembles ghee but is seasoned with herbs and spices.

 Storage

 In an airtight container, zigni can be stored for three days in the refrigerator or one month in the freezer.